saturnlighting/literature-review/README.md

 Logistic and linear regression model
 </td>
 <td style="text-align:left;">
-The odds of cycling participation and duration was not higher in participants who agreed that streets were well lit.
+The odds of cycling participation and duration is not higher in participants who agreed that streets were well lit.
 </td>
 </tr>